GOLF INSTRUCTION

 Noted golf instructor and columnist, Mel Sole offers golf tips for GolfInstruction.com readers on all aspects of the game.

-(Aug.
-23, 2006) - As we head into the colder months and leave thoughts of playing golf again until the spring, there is now a great opportunity for those of you who live in the colder climates, and those of you who get home from work too late to slip down to the course for a little practice, to work on that putting stroke, and improve it once and for all.
-None of us want to make a change to our putting stroke during the season just in case it ruins rather that improves our score.
+As we head into the colder months, and we leave thoughts of playing golf again till the spring, there is now a great opportunity for those of you who live in the colder climates, and those of you who get home from work too late to slip down to the course for a little practice, to work on that putting stroke, and improve it once and for all.
+Non of us want to make a change to our putting stroke during the season just in case it ruins rather that improves our score.
 However, we now have several months to perfect the stroke without worrying about score, only the correct stroke.

 In picture #1 I have set up two 3x2x4" boards, standing them on the 2" side so that I have a high wall on either side.
 The width is determined by the width of you putter.
 Leave only a very small margin of error on each side.
 The cup is set up approx. 10 feet away (you do not want to practice longer putts, as this will effect your feel for long putts next spring).